Skip to content

 FAQs

-Tajikistan’s official language is Tajik.
-Tajik is a variety of Persian and is written in the Cyrillic script.
+Tajikistan’s official language is Tajik, a variety of Persian written in the Cyrillic script.
 Tajik is closely related to Dari Persian, which is spoken in Afghanistan.

-Russian is also widely used in Tajikistan, especially in business and communication, as a legacy of Tajikistan’s Soviet past.
-You might also hear other languages in some regions, reflecting the country’s diverse ethnic makeup.
+Russian is also widely used in Tajikistan, especially in business and communication, as a legacy of the country’s Soviet past.
+Other languages, reflecting the country’s diverse ethnic makeup, might also be heard in some regions.

-You need a visa if you’re from the UK and want to go to Tajikistan.
+If you’re from the UK and want to go to Tajikistan, you need a visa.
 You can’t just arrive in Tajikistan and get in without one.

 The good news is you can apply for a visa online before your trip.
 This online visa is called an e-visa.
 Just remember to apply for it before you travel to Tajikistan.